Official advice for New Zealanders living and travelling overseas

 The border areas with South Sudan’s other neighbouring countries, including Ethiopia, the Democratic Republic of the Congo, Kenya, the Central African Republic, and Uganda are extremely dangerous due to armed conflict, military activity and other violence.
 There are regular reports of attacks by armed groups on vehicles travelling on the main road connecting Juba to Uganda (Jiba-Niomule road).

 New Zealanders in South Sudan should exercise a very high degree of personal security awareness at all times.
 No resistance should be given if you are the victim of an armed robbery or carjacking as this could lead to an escalation in violence.
-For security reasons we recommend against travelling alone or to isolated areas.
+For security reasons we recommend against travelling alone, at night, or to isolated areas.

 Petty crime, such as bag snatching and pickpocketing, also occurs and is often accompanied by violence.
 We advise New Zealanders to be alert to their surroundings at all times and take steps to safeguard and secure their personal belongings.